simatec/ioBroker.solax/README.md

 The local connection is currently only supported by the Pocket Wifi Sticks.
 LAN sticks can only be operated in cloud mode.

-Attention, if you activate the local mode in the expert settings, you should check the current firmware version of your Pocket Wifi Stick in advance.
+Attention, if you activate the local mode in the expert settings, you should check the current firmware version of your Pocket Wifi Stick in advance.<br>
 The stick must not have a firmware version greater than 2.30.20 installed, since Solax blocks local access in higher versions and causes the Wifi stick to crash.

 How to check the firmware version and how to downgrade to the correct version is explained here.